boidolr/ast-grep-pre-commit/README.md

       - id: ast-grep
 ```

-Note that only rules with a severity of "error" will lead to the commit hook failing.
+Note that, by default, only rules with a severity of "error" will lead to the commit hook failing.
+If you wish to handle rules differently, set their error level in the rule configuration or via `--error`.

 ### Automatically execute rewrites